AviatrixSystems/avxlabs-docs/ace_pro/docs/lab7.md

 ## 6. Connectivity Testing

-Verify that ther VM in GCP can ping successfully the on-prem-partner1 router, pinging its `Virtual Remote IP`.
+Verify that the VM in GCP can ping successfully the on-prem-partner1 router, pinging its `Virtual Remote IP`.

 ### 6.1 Connectivity Testing Using the Apache Guacamole Client (Jumphost)</span></summary>